anthonyn5600/sushi-restaurant/README.md

 [Play Sushi Sprint!
 Live Here!](https://anthonyn5600.github.io/sushi-restaurant/)

-**(Important: Replace the placeholder URL above with your actual GitHub Pages link after deploying!)**

----

 ## 🎮 How to Play

 1.  **Customers Arrive:** Parties of customers will arrive and take seats at the table.